| AI Mandate Playbook

 What to Bring Back to Your CFO

-At some point, you have to close the loop.
-The CFO or board that issued the mandate is going to ask for an update, and what you bring to that conversation matters more than most controllers plan for in advance.
+At some point, the CFO or board that issued the mandate will ask for an update.
+What you bring to that conversation matters.

-The controller who walks into that CFO conversation with a phased plan, a risk framework, and a 90-day proof point isn't responding to a mandate.
-They're leading one.
+A Controller who walks in with a phased plan, a risk framework, and a 90-day proof point isn't just responding to a mandate.
+They're making the case that finance should lead the company's defining initiative of the year.

 — David Fuhriman, CFO, Jewish Federation of San Diego